fhumbertodf/dicionario/Textos1.md

 My mom buys candy.
 My Mom buys potato chips.
 My Mom buys chocolate bars.
-It is for the trick or treaters.
+It is for the trick or treat.
 My Mom buys me a costume.
 It is a ghost costume.
 I am going to be scary.